Minnesota weather: Low visibility and slick travel conditions in Twin Cities Wednesday night

-Snow in northern Minnesota has led to white-out conditions along Lake Superior, and blowing snow in southwestern Minnesota has led to no travel advisories.
+Snow in northern Minnesota led to white-out conditions along Lake Superior, and blowing snow in southwestern Minnesota led to no travel advisories, which are now lifted.

-Widespread snowfall will continue for most of northern Minnesota on Wednesday.
-The area is under a winter storm warning, while the stretch of the arrowhead along Lake Superior is under a blizzard warning, with blizzard conditions expected along the North Shore from Duluth to Grand Portage on Wednesday.
+Widespread snowfall hit most of northern Minnesota on Wednesday.
+The area was under a winter storm warning, while the stretch of the arrowhead along Lake Superior was under a blizzard warning.

 READ MORE: